 Motivated by our own experience and new understanding of how easily this congenital issue could be corrected, I began researching non-profits that help with the more than 1 in 1000 children born with clubfoot every year.
-I found CURE.
+I found CURE Clubfoot, now Hope Walks.
 I found an organization that not only works to heal physical disabilities but works with the families to share the love of Jesus.
-I’m new in the process of partnering with CURE but their history of sharing the hope of our ultimate healer, Jesus, while providing physical healing to these precious little ones is something I want to be a part of.
+I’m new in the process of partnering with Hope Walks but their history of sharing the hope of our ultimate healer, Jesus, while providing physical healing to these precious little ones is something I want to be a part of.

 I’m an image consultant, I understand the importance of the right pair of shoes.
 But for Anna, and the thousands around the globe born with clubfoot, a pair of shoes can change a life.